weibeld/japanese-notes/dictionaries.md

 - Entries in kanji with furigana (no romaji).
 - Entries in kana order.
+- Layout mixes Helvetica with Palatino, which is not very pleasant, not much contrast between entries.
+- Furigana is very small (e.g. on example sentences).
 - For English-Japanese, see _Kodansha's Furigana English-Japanese Dictionary_
-- For a bidirectional work with both Japanese-English and English-Japanese, see _Kodansha's Furigana Japanese Dictionary_.
+- For the English-Japanese and Japanese-English dictionaries combined, see  _Kodansha's Furigana Japanese Dictionary_.

 ### Kodansha's Romanized Japanese-English Dictionary